tun43p/tun43p/README.md

 # Hi there 👋

-I'm mainly a web3 and full-stack dev but also pentester in my spare time 🕵️.
+I'm mainly a web3 and full-stack dev but also pentester in my spare time.
+When I dev web or mobile apps, I like to use Flutter or Astro.
+Otherwise, I do the rest of my projects in Go.
+You'll see some Python code in my repos but it's mainly for prototyping, and they are often rewritten in Go afterwards 😬.

-I like to tinker with a lot of things, especially when it comes to music or design 🎛️.
+I also like to tinker with a lot of things, especially when it comes to music or design 🎹.

-Most of my repos are private, but feel free to have a look at my public repositories, there might be something you like 🤷.
+Most of my repos are private, but feel free to have a look at my public repositories, there might be something you like 👀.

 ## Some cool stuff I've worked on 🚀